Female Blue Crab Harvest

 - Environmental variability.
 The survival of blue crab larvae in coastal waters and their settlement in grass beds and other habitats depend upon oceanic flow, storm events and weather patterns.
 Tides, salinity and other chemical cues also impact larval settlement, while seasonal fluctuations in temperature affect the timing of other life history events.
 Extremely cold winters can cause significant blue crab mortality in the Bay, especially in low-salinity waters.

 The blue crab exhibits highly variable population dynamics.
 Blue crabs produce many offspring in multiple broods, but larval survival in the ocean is unpredictable.
-Juvenile recruitment into the Chesapeake Bay fluctuates from year to year, and is influenced by a range of oceanic and climatic conditions.
-Once young crabs return to the Chesapeake Bay from the ocean, many factors continue to influence their survival, including environmental variability, water quality, habitat quality, predator and prey abundance, disease, competition, and overwintering mortality.
+Juvenile recruitment into the Chesapeake Bay fluctuates from year to year, influenced by a range of oceanic and climatic conditions.
+Once young crabs return to the Chesapeake Bay from the ocean, many factors continue to influence their survival, including environmental variability, water quality, habitat quality, predator and prey abundance, disease, competition and overwintering mortality.

 Resource managers make decisions with the best available data.
 When data are unavailable, managers must make assumptions.
 Data gaps related to blue crab management include summer abundance and spawning stock data, natural mortality, and reproductive limitations and success.
 Filling these gaps and improving commercial and recreational harvest accountability would reduce uncertainty associated with management decisions.
 Funding and resources related to data collection and analysis will affect how and when these data gaps can be addressed.